 Sellers will put their best foot forward, and that could mean downplaying an existing or potential problem that the company is facing.
 Due diligence must be performed thoroughly and with the guidance of a seasoned business attorney.
 Otherwise, if you declare that you performed your due diligence and it turns out you overlooked a crucial problem, you can no longer hold the seller accountable or sue them for the alleged misinformation or subsequent liabilities.

 One example of a risk that the buyer faces is that the prior owner says they have always paid their taxes on time, but can they back it up with tax returns?
 If yes, great!
 But what if like most businesses there are some gaps in the accounting?
-If that is the case, a business attorney can help craft a purchase agreement that has the prior owner guarantee the disclosed materials and indemnify you if an agency finds something wrong later and penalizes you.
+If that is the case, a business attorney can help craft a purchase agreement that has the prior owner guarantees the disclosed materials and indemnify you if an agency finds something wrong later and penalizes you.
 This is called risk allocation and it is an important tool to use when buying a business.
 It is important that financial and documented accounts are kept updated, so when a buyer takes over, they need to not make the same mistakes as the previous owner and potentially look into a lease accounting tool or something to the same effect, so they are able to make sure their finances add up to what they have been planning.

 - Lawyers do the legwork in negotiating the terms of the purchase agreement.